-In the U.S. today, nearly 20% of health insurance premiums are driven by the cost of prescription drugs.
-For many, however – particularly those with rare conditions and those who are uninsured or underinsured – this annual cost can be much higher.
+In the United States today, nearly 20% of health insurance premiums are driven by the cost of prescription drugs.
+For many, however—particularly those with rare conditions and those who are uninsured or underinsured— this annual cost can be much higher.
 This makes life-saving medication effectively inaccessible for millions of Americans.

 In addition to this partnership, Civica recently announced it will begin manufacturing and distributing insulin using this same transparent cost model.
 More than 8 million Americans rely on insulin to live but many can’t afford to take the amount they need because of the historically high and prohibitive cost of the medicine, upwards of $400 per vial.
-The story of 13-year-old Joshua Davis highlighted during the President’s recent State of the Union address is just one of millions of stories that underscore the need to get this right.
 Families shouldn’t have to make the choice between their medications and living expenses.

-Another group of consumers facing extreme prescription costs are those with rare conditions, such as autoimmune disorders.
-For these patients, gene therapy drugs are often the most promising treatments, but research and development in this burgeoning field is costly.
+Gene therapy drugs are often the most promising treatments for those with rare conditions, but research and development in this burgeoning field is costly.
 That’s why BCBSA has partnered with the Health, Medicine & Society Program of the Aspen Institute (Aspen Institute) to develop Breakthrough Cures, Blockbuster Costs: Future Directions.
 This framework, created by a working group of industry stakeholders and co-chaired by former U.S. Food and Drug Administration (FDA) Commissioners Scott Gottlieb and Margaret Hamburg, advocates for the modernization of current policies and payment models.
 Collectively, we hope to encourage the development and equitable distribution of these costly medications by creating a system that supports medical breakthroughs without breaking the bank.

-We’re proud of the work that is already underway to lower health care costs but we know the work is far from done.
-By working together with a shared commitment to do better for the people we serve, we’re optimistic we can make health care more affordable for everyone.
+We’re proud of the work that is already underway to lower health care costs, but we know the work is far from done.
+By working together with a shared commitment to do better for the people we serve, we’re optimistic we can make health care and prescription drugs more affordable for everyone.

 The Blue Cross and Blue Shield Association is an association of independently owned and operated Blue Cross and Blue Shield companies.
 Read more about how BCBS companies are promoting sustainably affordable health care.